jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Multi-rate PIEs and their investors
 (5) For a multi-rate PIE and an investor in a multi-rate PIE, the amount of a tax credit is limited to the extent allowed under subpart HM (Portfolio investment entities).
 When subsection (7) applies
-(6) Subsection (7) applies to a person who derives an amount from an attributing interest in a FIF when the amount is treated as not being income under section EX 59(2) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, and cost method).
+(6) Subsection (7) applies to a person who derives an amount from an attributing interest in a FIF when the amount is treated as not being income under section EX 59(2) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, cost method, and revenue account method).
 Tax credit: attributing interest in FIF
 (7) The person has a tax credit under this subpart for foreign income tax paid on or withheld in relation to the amount.
 The calculation of the maximum amount of the tax credit is made under section LJ 5(2), modified so that the item segment in the formula is the amount of FIF income from the attributing interest that the person derives in the period referred to in section EX 59(2).
 When subsections (9) and (10) apply